0BAB1/HOLY_CORE_COURSE/tutorial.md

 ### 3.1.a : Verification

-We also need to udate our verification, to see if the new signals are okay for our previous instructions, and add a new one for ```add``` :
+We also need to update our test bench, to see if the new signals are okay for our previous instructions, and add a new one for ```add``` :

 ```python
 import cocotb